grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "_Prospect!_ Captain Shakes here.
 I fucking read you.
 Nice to hear you didn't go down with that last fucking torp."

 "Indeed.
-Unfortunately Owen here has a theory that now those fuckers are after us for another ramming.
+Unfortunately Gregory here has a theory that now those fuckers are after us for another ramming.
 Based on the speed they've put on, I'm inclined to agree with him.
 So... what's the plan now?"

 "Aye, fuck.
 Well Hemi says he still thinks he can take them down.
 He just needs to deliver one of his devices to a weaker part of their sub than the ram --- which is what they detonated the last one with."